 When your thermostat displays error code e73, it signifies that the Rc wire is not getting power.

-This might be as straightforward as the breaker being switched off, but it can also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s best to contact a local professional.
+This could be as easy as the breaker being shut off, but it could also be an issue with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s best to speak with a local professional.